Grey Whale Sushi Creates Affordable Food for Students

 Guo's restaurant is a family affair.
 Both Guo and his wife work in the restaurant, while their daughter is often present inside as well.

 He was inspired to open Grey Whale when his younger sister began school at the University of Nebraska-Lincoln two years ago.
 Guo said he wanted to open a downtown sushi restaurant with affordable prices and in a prime spot for students.
-He said he searched for two months for the right location, then spend another three to four months renovating the space in the Grand Manse.
+He said he searched for two months for the right location, then spent another three to four months renovating the space in the Grand Manse.

 "When I was a college student in China, [my wife] was my classmate and we were dating at the time," Guo said.
 "We wanted to try something new, something good but money was short.
 When you have money, you don't have time.
 When you're a college student, you have plenty of time but no money to try new things."